bft-smart/fabric-orderingservice/README.md

 ## Quick start

 You can quickly launch a HLF network, comprised of 4 ordering nodes, 1 frontend, and a single peer by following the steps described bellow.
-These steps, and the README in general, assume you have entry-level knowledge of both docker and HLF
+These following instructions - as well as this README in general - assume you have entry-level knowledge of both docker and HLF.

 1) Create a new docker network named `bft_network`.